-The Governing Body offers a total of 30 places in the Nursery.
-A combination of full time and parttime places are offered.
+The School also offers a total of 30 places in the Nursery.
+A combination of full and part-time places are offered.
 Full time places are subject to a top up fee charged at a daily rate.
-If however an application for a full time place is made and the criteria in note 2 is met then a fully funded Nursery place will be considered.
+If an application for a full time place is made and the criteria in note 2 is met then a fully funded Nursery place will be considered.
 There is no right of appeal for a nursery place.

 Parents/carers who wish to apply under the faith based criteria (iv and v) for their child must complete the school's Supplementary Information Form (SIF) and return this to the School by the closing date for applications.
-Failure to return the SIF will mean that the school cannot consider the application under the faith based criteria, and will consider the application under the next applicable criteria.

-Over-subscription criteria
+Over-Subscription Criteria

-If there are more than 30 applicants, places will be allocated according to the following criteria after the admission of any children with an Education, Health and Care (EHC) Plan which names this school.
-These are stated in order of priority:
+If there are more than 30 applicants, places will be allocated according to the following criteria after the admission of any children with an Education, Health and Care (EHC) Plan which names this school, in order of priority:

-- (i) looked after children or previously looked after children (see note 1); - (ii) children with an exceptional and professionally supported medical or social need for a place at this school (see note 2); - (iii) children who will have a brother or sister (see note 3) in the school at the time of admission; - (iv) children whose parent/carer is a faithful and regular worshipper (see note 4) at a local Anglican (see note 5) church; - (v) children whose parent/carer is a faithful and regular worshipper (see note 4) at a local Christian (see note 6) church; - (vi) children in order of nearness of the home to the school (see note 7).
+- 1. Looked after children or previously looked after children (see note 1); - 2.
+Children with an exceptional and professionally supported medical or social need for a place at this school (see note 2); - 3.
+Children who will have a brother or sister (see note 3) in the school at the time of admission; - 4.
+Children whose parent/carer is a faithful and regular worshipper (see note 4) at a local Anglican (see note 5) church; - 5.
+Children in order of nearness of the home to the school (see note 6).